Blue Owl Capital Co. (OBDC) to Issue Dividend of $0.05 on June 14th

 Blue Owl Capital Co.
-(NYSE:OBDC – Get Free Report) declared a dividend on Wednesday, May 29th, investing.com reports.
-Stockholders of record on Monday, June 3rd will be paid a dividend of 0.05 per share on Friday, June 14th.
+(NYSE:OBDC – Get Free Report) declared a dividend on Thursday, May 30th, investing.com reports.
+Stockholders of record on Monday, June 3rd will be given a dividend of 0.05 per share on Friday, June 14th.
 This represents a dividend yield of 10%.
 The ex-dividend date is Friday, May 31st.

-Blue Owl Capital has a payout ratio of 83.1% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Equities research analysts expect Blue Owl Capital to earn $1.77 per share next year, which means the company should continue to be able to cover its $1.48 annual dividend with an expected future payout ratio of 83.6%.
+Blue Owl Capital has a payout ratio of 83.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Equities analysts expect Blue Owl Capital to earn $1.77 per share next year, which means the company should continue to be able to cover its $1.48 annual dividend with an expected future payout ratio of 83.6%.

 Wall Street Analysts Forecast Growth

-A number of analysts have recently issued reports on the stock.
-Royal Bank of Canada lifted their price objective on shares of Blue Owl Capital from $16.00 to $17.00 and gave the company an “outperform” rating in a research note on Friday, May 17th.
-Keefe, Bruyette & Woods reiterated a “market perform” rating and set a $16.00 price objective on shares of Blue Owl Capital in a research note on Thursday, May 23rd.
-Hovde Group raised their price target on shares of Blue Owl Capital from $16.00 to $17.00 and gave the stock an “outperform” rating in a research report on Friday, May 10th.
-Truist Financial raised their price target on shares of Blue Owl Capital from $16.00 to $18.00 and gave the stock a “buy” rating in a research report on Monday, May 13th.
-Finally, JMP Securities reissued a “market outperform” rating and set a $16.00 price target on shares of Blue Owl Capital in a research report on Tuesday, March 26th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $16.19.
+Several analysts recently commented on the company.
+Royal Bank of Canada lifted their price objective on Blue Owl Capital from $16.00 to $17.00 and gave the stock an “outperform” rating in a report on Friday, May 17th.
+Truist Financial lifted their price objective on Blue Owl Capital from $16.00 to $18.00 and gave the stock a “buy” rating in a report on Monday, May 13th.
+JMP Securities reaffirmed a “market outperform” rating and issued a $16.00 price objective on shares of Blue Owl Capital in a report on Tuesday, March 26th.
+Keefe, Bruyette & Woods reaffirmed a “market perform” rating and issued a $16.00 price objective on shares of Blue Owl Capital in a report on Thursday, May 23rd.
+Finally, Hovde Group lifted their price objective on Blue Owl Capital from $16.00 to $17.00 and gave the stock an “outperform” rating in a report on Friday, May 10th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $16.19.

 Blue Owl Capital Corporation is a business development company.
 It specializes in direct and fund of fund investments.
 The fund makes investments in senior secured, direct lending or unsecured loans, subordinated loans or mezzanine loans and also considers equity-related securities including warrants and preferred stocks also pursues preferred equity investments, first lien, unitranche, and second lien term loans and common equity investments.